20102026

 Biography

-At Lusófona University, she teaches courses primarily in the fields of Sociology of Education and Education Theory and Practice at both undergraduate and graduate levels.
-She is an Invited Adjunct Teacher at the School of Education of IPLUSO - Polytechnic Institute of Lusofonia and was previously an Invited Adjunct Professor at the IPL- Politécnico de Lisboa from 2011 to 2017.
+At Lusófona University, I teach courses primarily in Sociology of Education and Education Theory and Practice, at both undergraduate and graduate levels.
+I am also an invited adjunct teacher at the School of Education, IPLUSO – Polytechnic Institute of Lusofonia, and previously served as an invited adjunct professor at IPL – Politécnico de Lisboa from 2011 to 2017.

-Additionally, she serves as a member of the Steering Committee of the Standing Group on Knowledge and Governance of the ECPR - European Consortium for Political Research.
-She is also an expert of the Unesco Inclusive Policy Lab and a member of NESET - the Network of Experts in Social aspects of Education and Training.
-She is an expert in quality assessment for the Portuguese National Erasmus+ Education and Training Agency.
-In 2016 and 2017, she worked with IGEC - Inspeção-Geral da Educação e Ciência as an external expert evaluator of schools.
+I am a member of the Steering Committee of the Standing Group on Knowledge and Governance of the ECPR – European Consortium for Political Research, an expert at the UNESCO Inclusive Policy Lab, and a member of NESET – the Network of Experts in Social Aspects of Education and Training.
+I also serve as an expert in quality assessment for the Portuguese National Erasmus+ Education and Training Agency.

 Research interests